 Notes: Figure shows the event-study coefficients from three regressions of the change in the vote shares between elections in year t (shown on the horizontal axis) and the 2011 parliamentary elections on the per capita child benefit.
 We control for political, geographic, demographic, and economic variables measured in the initial year as well as for electoral district fixed effects (see the note of Table 1 for the list of control variables).
+Tables 1, B.1, and B.2 show detailed regressions results.
 95% confidence intervals are constructed based on standard errors clustered at the municipality level.